-The College Board identifies motivation as the key factor in being a successful Pre-AP/AP student.
-Other factors, which are also important, including having a strong foundation and interest in the subject matter covered.
+The College Board identifies motivation as the key factor in being a successful Pre-AP/AP/ Dual Credit students.
+Other factors, which are also important, include having a strong foundation and interest in the subject matter being covered.

 Advanced Placement (AP) Course Offerings